Suzuki LC10 engine: T4A

 In response to the changed Kei car regulations taking effect on January 1, 1976, Suzuki developed a bored out and cleaner version of the LC10W, featuring Suzuki TC (Twin Catalyst, a double muffler in which uncombusted fuel was burned) emissions equipment.
-The watercooled 443 cc engine's bore was 58 mm, while retaining the 56 mm stroke.
+The watercooled 443 cc engine was bored out to 58 mm.
+Like the other engines in this family, is used an iron block and an aluminium head.
 Sometime between 1973 and 1976 Suzuki had changed their system of naming engines, so this engine became the T4A.
 This meant that it was the first ("A") engine with a 0.4-litre displacement.
+To help reduce emissions the T4A employed a semi-automatic choke; if left on when driving, it would disengage automatically once the engine coolant reached 45 C.

-The T4A was fairly short-lived (only used in the Fronte 7-S for a little over two years), and was soon replaced by an unrelated "full size" (550 cc) engine called the T5A/T5B.
+The T4A was fairly short-lived (only used in the Fronte 7-S for just shy of a year and a half), and was soon replaced by an unrelated "full size" (550 cc) engine called the T5A/T5B.
 The emissions strangled T4A put out 25 PS at 4,500 rpm in its final "TC53" form: specific power was 54% of what a 1972 Fronte GT had managed.
+This updated version had one small catalyst in a shortened exhaust manifold with a new liner and a much larger catalytic converter in the muffler (twice the size of the one used on the initial model), along with changes to the carburetor, secondary air supply, and ignition coil.
+The new catalytic converters used palladium and were developed in close cooperation with Mitsui Mining & Smelting.